-- Chlorpyrifos has been banned for household use in the U.S. as it can cause detah and birth defects.
+- Chlorpyrifos has been banned for household use in the U.S. as it can cause birth defects.

-All of the above, and more, can show up in your morning brew.
+All of the above, and more, can show up in your morning joe.

 The solution to this problem is pretty simple: buy only certified organic coffee beans.

-Organic coffee beans are a great start to a healthier cup of Joe, but it is important that the roasting process be free from harmful chemistry, too.
+Organic coffee beans are a great start to a healthier cup of java, but it is important that the roasting process be free from harmful chemistry, too.

-Roasting equipment needs to be cleaned on a regular basis to avoid harmful solvents showing up in your cup.
+Roasting equipment needs to be cleaned on a regular basis to avoid chemical solvents showing up in your cup.

 Flavoring agents are commonly used immediately after the roasting process, sometimes to mask the taste and smell of old or bad beans.
 Flavored coffee should be avoided as they are synthetic and often contain preservatives that are definitely not Good Stuff!

-The solution here is a little more complicated: Trying to find a roaster that is dedicated to the nontoxic process.
+The solution here is a little more complicated: Find a roaster that is dedicated to a non-toxic process.
 (This is easier said than done—it took us a year to find one!)

 The Worst Stuff: Coffee Pods

 The environmental damage caused by coffee pods (AKA “k-cups”) can’t be overstated.
 In fact, their founder, John Sylvan, has said that he regrets inventing the pod!